ravsperiments/kindle-dashboard/README.md

 ## What’s on screen

-Current temperature, description, feels-like, wind, humidity, sunrise, and sunset.
+1. Current temperature, date, time, sunrise, and sunset.
-Three upcoming forecast slots with time, temperature, and brief conditions.
+2. TFour upcoming forecast slots with time, temperature, and brief conditions.
-Status banner that reports the last update time or any errors.
+3. Status banner that reports the last update time
 Everything is laid out for the Paperwhite 6th gen resolution, using only standard fonts and no third-party assets.

 ## Kindle setup notes